isotoxin/toxcore-vs/README.md

 Current version of toxcore is toktok based, but has some advatages.

-Main advantage is *PERSISTEN GROUPCHATS* compatible with current groupchats.
+Main advantage is *PERSISTENT GROUPCHATS* compatible with current groupchats.

 `Tox_Options` has addition `const char *` parameter:<br>
 `const char * client_capabilities`<br>